 For more information on how to get to Alghero, check out my post How To Get To Sardinia: Routes From Italy And Europe.

 The city of Alghero is so small that you don’t need a car to move around – but you may need it to get to the beach and to other nearby places.
 It’s probably best to rent a car directly at the airport.
 Check out the prices of car rental here.

 RESPONSIBLE TOURISM TIP: The last time I visited Alghero I noticed that rides on horse pulled carriages were being offered as an attraction to tourists.
 Please, do not ride them – those horses must be stressed to ride among cars and noise.
 As an alternative, and especially if you have children, opt for the train on wheels.

 The best time to visit Alghero Sardinia

 Alghero is a great place to visit throughout the year.
 If you intend to enjoy the beaches, you are better off traveling in the summer months between June and September.
-You may want to avoid the two mid weeks of August as that’s when it gets most crowded and prices tend to rise then.
+You may want to avoid the two central weeks of August as that’s when it gets most crowded and prices tend to rise.

 Other useful information

 If you are planning your trip to Alghero, Sardinia as part of a longer holiday around the island, you may want to consider getting a guide book.
 These are some good options: